Exterior Refectory Sign and Building

 Present Day

-The east wing or original schoolhouse is now the Lounge and Bistro Dining area of The Refectory.
+The east wing or original schoolhouse is now the Lounge Dining area of The Refectory.
 The sit-down bar features an extensive selection of whiskeys and local spirits.
 The west wing of the building is now the Dining Room and features the original hand-hewn beams and exposed wooden roof structure.
 Bricks have been added to the interior to complement the brick schoolhouse.

 The unique architecture and majesty of the original construction create a relaxed intimate candle-lit ambiance.
 The Refectory presents an unparalleled dining experience that is well-known to wonderfully complement this elegant setting.